skepticatgit/azureshell/hadoopondemand/README.md

 ## Step by step guide

 ### Create two bash scripts
-- [hdicreate.sh](https://github.com/skepticatgit/tutorials/blob/master/hadoopondemand/scripts/hdicreate.sh?raw=true) that will log-in into our account as a service principle and provision the cluster
+- [hdicreate.sh](https://github.com/skepticatgit/tutorials/blob/master/hadoopondemand/scripts/hdicreate.sh?raw=true) that will log-in into our account as a service principal and provision the cluster
-- [hdidelete.sh](https://github.com/skepticatgit/tutorials/blob/master/hadoopondemand/scripts/hdidelete.sh?raw=true) that will log-in into our account as a service principle and delete the cluster
+- [hdidelete.sh](https://github.com/skepticatgit/tutorials/blob/master/hadoopondemand/scripts/hdidelete.sh?raw=true) that will log-in into our account as a service principal and delete the cluster
 - **Optional**: provision a Linux VM or Linux serverless environment to execute cron with the scripts above

 **hdicreate.sh**